- Garlic flowers

 All of the vegetables we used came to us in a farm box from our friends at the Foster farm in Sagaponack.

 We diced carrots, chopped green onions and garlic, rosemary, arugula and 4 lovely dried Shishito peppers.
-Then, in a sauté pan the vegetables were softened with Cromer’s Italian sausage.
+In a sauté pan the vegetables were softened with Cromer’s Italian sausage.
 After the mixture cooled we rolled it into the boneless bird and tied the roulade off with sage.Read More »

 My corn crop was destroyed by birds this past summer.
 It was coming in strong, 6 feet tall with a wonderful showing of several cobs on each plant in mid July.
 The bed I set wasn’t large, about 25 feet wide and 40 feet long.
 Then, late in the month a freak hurricane named Hanna ran up the Mississippi River and turned right mid way through the country, we were hit with its tail end.
 Just enough force to mess with my corn, twisting it up and opening the tightly packed rows.
 This in turn provided the birds access to each Cob which are generally buried tightly in the mass of plants that I refer to as my wall of Oaxacan green “Indian corn”.
 The birds ate all of my corn this year, it was hard to watch nature take her share.Read More »